AR Point&Click: An Interface for Setting Robot Navigation Goals: User Study

-\begin{itemize} \item Positional Error (m): The Euclidean distance between the desired goal position and the robot's position when the user is deemed to complete the navigation task by uttering the word ``done". from the goal for the robot and user's goal respectively. \item Goal-to-goal time (s): The time spent between goals. \item Practice time (s): The time from when the participants starts trialing the interface until they decide to stop, or up to 2 minutes maximum. \end{itemize}
+\textbf{Objective metrics:} \begin{itemize} \item Positional Error (m): The Euclidean distance between the desired goal and robot's position when the user deems a navigation goal complete. \item Goal-to-goal time (s): The time spent between goals. \item Practice time (s): The time from when the participants starts trialing the interface until they decide to stop, or up to 2 minutes maximum. \end{itemize}

 \textbf{Subjective metrics:} After each task is completed, the participant was asked to respond to a set of questions, shown in Table~\ref{tab:questions}.
 The questions were all measured on a 7-point Likert scale and were designed to focus on the perceived usability and efficacy of the system.
 After the participant completed the task on all three interfaces, they are asked for their preferred user interface for this task.